Many people write “pitty” when they actually mean “pity.” The correct word is pity. Pitty is a spelling mistake.

 There is no difference between British and American English for this word.

-| Word | British English | American English | Correct |
+| Form | British English | American English | Correct |

 |---|---|---|---|

-| Pity | Pity | Pity | ✅ Yes |
+| pity | pity | pity | ✅ Yes |

-| Pitty | Pitty | Pitty | ❌ No |
+| pitty | pitty | pitty | ❌ No |

 Which Spelling Should You Use?

-This choice is easy.
+This choice is simple:

-- US audience: Use pity
+- US audience → use pity

-- UK audience: Use pity
+- UK audience → use pity

-- Commonwealth countries: Use pity
+- Commonwealth audience → use pity

-- Global audience: Use pity
+- Global audience → use pity

 There is no situation where pitty is correct in standard writing.
-If you want your writing to look professional and correct, always choose pity.

 Common Mistakes with Pitty or Pity

-❌ I feel pitty for her situation.
+❌ I feel pitty for him.

-✅ I feel pity for her situation.
+✅ I feel pity for him.

-❌ It’s a pitty that he failed.
+❌ It’s a pitty that we are late.

-✅ It’s a pity that he failed.
+✅ It’s a pity that we are late.

-✅ No. Pitty is a spelling mistake.
+✅ No. Pitty is a misspelling of pity.

 Pitty or Pity in Everyday Examples